soft-matter-theory-at-icmab-csic/chitin_builder/paper/paper.md

 \label{fgr:crystals}
 \end{figure}

-%% main text

 # Methods

 \label{sec:Methods}
 \subsection{Crystal structures of Chitin}
-%(Mention known crystal structures for chitin, their unit cell and their differences and how the program implements the replicas of the unit cell.)

 As we mentioned in the Introduction, there are three known chitin crystal allomorphs, $\alpha$, $\beta$ and $\gamma$ chitin.
 However, we will not consider $\gamma$ chitin since its structure is not well known and in fact it is sometimes considered as a mixture of $\alpha$ and $\beta$ chitin [@Jang2004PhysicochemicalResources; @Kaya2017On-chitin; @Ramirez-Wong2016Sustainable-solvent-inducedFilms].
 The crystal structures of $\alpha$ and $\beta$ chitin allomorphs are shown in Figure \ref{fgr:crystals}.